-Name of Organization: Assistance League of Rancho San Dieguito

-Mailing Address: 270 F North El Camino Real, Box 368\\\\\

-City: Encinitas\\\\\\ State: CA\\\\ Zip: 92024

-Contact Person: Kathy O'Leary\\\\\Email address: alrsd100@gmail.com

-Daytime Phone: 760-753-1319\\\\\ Evening Phone: 760-753-1319\\\\\

-- 1. All the documents below are attached to this application: - 🔳 W-9 - Summary of Organization's Budget - Proposed Program Budget - Financial and Tax Statements (see Application Guidelines) - A copy of the California Franchise Tax Board Entity Status Letter, showing exemption under Section 23701d or Internal Revenue Code section 501(c)(3) - 2.
-Has your organization received financial assistance from the City before?
+Name of Organization: Assistance League o f Rancho San D ieguito Mailing Address: 270 F North El Camino R eal, Box 368 City: Encinitas State: CA Zip: 92024 Contact Person: Kathy O'Leary Email address: a ılrsd100@gmail.com Daytime Phone: 760-753-1319 Evening Phone: 7 '60-753-1319 All the documents below are attached to this W-9 Summary of Organization's Budget Proposed Program Budget Financial and Tax Statements (see A) A copy of the California Franchise Ta under Section 23701d or Internal Rev pplication Guidelin x Board Entity Sta tus Letter, showing exemption Has your organization received financial assi ■ Yes □ No stance from the C ity before?
+3. If yes, please state the fiscal year it was rece Shoes for Preschoolers/ Operation School 4.
+Title of FY 2022-23 Proposed Program/Servi Shoes for Preschoolers/ Operation School 5.
+What is the total amount requested for the FY estimated costs to conduct proposed activity Our request is for \$3000.
+We plan on pro Solana Beach. /program. - We would invite all the preschoolers at St. students.
+Each child would be able to buy average cost of a pair of shoes was \$40. one pair or sho es.
+Last year the

-📕 Yes  No

-3. If yes, please state the fiscal year it was received and for the proposed program was: Shoes for Preschoolers/ Operation School Bell from 2014-2022

-4. Title of FY 2022-23 Proposed Program/Service: Shoes for Preschoolers/ Operation School Bell

-5. What is the total amount requested for the FY 2022-23 Proposed Total Program?
-Includes all estimated costs to conduct proposed activity/program.

-Our request is for \$3000.
-We plan on providing shoe events at Marshall's store in Solana Beach.

-We would invite all the preschoolers at St. Leo's Head Start which is usually 75 students.
-Each child would be able to buy one pair of shoes.
-Last year the average cost of a pair of shoes was \$40.

 6. Grant funds must be used for services or materials directly associated to proposed activity.
-Please describe how grant funds will be used:

-\We invite the preschool children and their families from St. Leo's Head Start porgram to come to Marshall's in Solana Beach to shop for shoes.
+Please describe how grant funds will be used: We invite the preschool children and their families from St. Leo's Head Start porgram to come to Marshall's in Solana Beach to shop for shoes.
 The grant money is divided equally among the children.
 Last year there were only 40 children, so they had more money to spend on shoes and clothes.
 Assistance League members are there to help.
 We plan the shoe events for two dates in March.

-We invite all the children and their families from the Head Start Program.
+7. Anticipated Program Objectives or Accomplishments: We invite all the children and their families from the Head Start Program.
 They choose one of the two dates in March.
-Many of these children have never had a new pair of shoes--or had the experience of shopping with their families.
+Many of these children have never had a new pair of shoesor had the experience of shopping with their families.
 This is a very special opportunity for the children and their families.
 They know that the community cares about them.

-Two days in March 2023

-9. Estimated number of Solana Beach residents to be served by proposed program: 75

-10. How will the organization acknowledge the City's financial contribution to the community/ beneficiaries of the proposed activity?

-Assistance League will list the City of Solana Beach Community Grants as one of our donors in publciity\ materials: community newsletter, the program for our annual fundraiser, on our website, at our Encinitas Thrift Shop and on other grant applications.

-11. Will there be any matching funds or other grants that would be applied to this program or service?
+8. Program Dates/Location: Two days in March 2023 TWO days in March 2023 9.
+Estimated number of Solana Beach residents to be served by proposed program: 75 10.
+How will the organization acknowledge the City's financial contribution to the community beneficiaries of the proposed activity?
+Assistance League will list the City of Solana Beach Community Grants as one of our donors in publeiity materials: community newsletter, the program for our annual fundraiser, on our website, at our Encinitas Thrift Shop and on other grant applications.
+11. Will there be any matching funds or other grants that would be applied to this program o service?
 If awarded this grant, will that enable other funding sources?
 No, there are no matching funds or gifts.
 The grants pays for the entire program.
 12. Will volunteers be used for the proposed program or service and, if so, will they reduce expenses?
+Our volunteer members will work at the Marshall's store during the program.
+Our volunteers are not paid and we don't pay the staff at Marshall's.